jiantaoyuNWAFU/MultiDMPcaller/README.md

 ## 9. Notes and recommendations

-1. Make sure the number of replicate files matches `--n` and `--m`.
+1. Make sure the number of replicate files matches `--wt-reps` and `--mut-reps`.
 2. Make sure the directory names match the file suffixes.
 For example, files inside `wt/` should be named `1-wt.txt`, `2-wt.txt`, etc.
 3. For plant WGBS data, use `--biotype 1`; for animal WGBS data, use `--biotype 0`.
 4. For large datasets, use `--threads 2` to `--threads 4` first.
 Increasing threads may increase memory and I/O pressure.